Joondalup Drive: City of Joondalup

 Joondalup Drive commences at a traffic light controlled T-junction at Ocean Reef Road in Edgewater in the City of Joondalup LGA, and then travels through said suburb for 1.8 km before intersecting at Eddystone Avenue, heading over into Joondalup.
 450 m takes the road to Sundew Rise and Lakeside Drive, the latter of which acts as an outer ring road and suburban street within the Joondalup CBD.
-Joondalup Drive runs through the CBD for about 3.4 km, intersecting Grand Boulevard, Hodges Drive, Shenton Avenue, and Moore Drive, as well as access to the Joondalup industrial area, Lakeside Joondalup Shopping City, and Arena Joondalup.
+Joondalup Drive runs through the CBD for about 3.4 km, intersecting Grand Boulevard, Hodges Drive, Shenton Avenue, and Moore Drive, as well as access to the Joondalup industrial area, Lakeside Joondalup, and Arena Joondalup.
 Grand Boulevard connects to Hodges Drive at its southern end and Moore Drive at its northern end.
 After the northern end of Lakeside Drive, Joondalup Drive runs through residential areas at the northern extent of Joondalup before reaching Burns Beach Road at a roundabout 1.5 km.
 About 350 m further east, Joondalup Drive leaves the City of Joondalup LGA and heads over into the neighbouring City of Wanneroo.